anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 # Usage with HTTP

-Extensions MUST NOT redefine the meaning of HTTP status codes or other HTTP semantics.
+Extensions MUST NOT redefine the meaning of HTTP semantics.
 Extensions MAY require the use of specific HTTP headers but MUST NOT redefine their meanings.

-Extensions MAY require the use of HTTP status codes not explicitly enumerated in [@!RFC7480] but MUST NOT redefine their meanings.
+Extensions MAY require the use of HTTP status codes not explicitly enumerated in [@!RFC7480].
+However, extensions MUST NOT redefine the meaning of any HTTP status codes in [@http-status-codes].

-Extensions defining the use of new HTTP headers or HTTP status codes MUST have IETF consensus.
+RDAP extensions defining the use of new HTTP headers or HTTP status codes MUST have IETF consensus.

 # Extension Implementer Considerations {#extension_implementer_considerations}